HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

 An alternative would be implementing something similar to Rust's `Result` enum.
-However, since Haxe already has `catch` and `throw`, implementing this would make it so there are to seperate ways to do the same thing, and it would confuse a lot of the users of the language, while this takes the existing method for error throwing and improves on it.
+However, since Haxe already has `catch` and `throw`, implementing this would make it so there are two seperate ways to do the same thing, and it would confuse a lot of the users of the language, while this takes the existing method for error throwing and improves on it.